 Yes, the many versions may all look different, but they are all based on the same simple idea – so simple, in fact, that you could argue it’s not a suitable foundation for building a true security system.

-Most importantly, they all end up immobilizing the host vehicle permanently once it’s about 7 years old.
-And in all cases, your friendly dealer will ask at least $1,000 to fix the problem – which will invariably strike again after a few more years.
+Most importantly, they all end up immobilizing the host vehicle permanently and often before it is even 7 years old.
+In all cases, your friendly dealer will ask at least $1,000 to fix the problem – which will invariably strike again after some more time.

 But wait a minute… what’s a car dealership’s core business?
 It’s not repairing obscure, crippling vehicle problems, at a reasonable price.
 It’s selling you a new vehicle, as often as humanly possible.

-And even if your dealership were inclined to help you repair or replace the PASSkey Security System… well, what a coincidence, many of all those versions introduced over the years have been completely discontinued.
+So even if your dealership were inclined to help you repair or replace the GM PASSkey Security System… well, what a coincidence, many of all those versions introduced over the years have been completely discontinued.

 So what do you do end up doing?
 Maybe you junk the lame Chevy.
 Then you take out yet another loan to buy another one.
 That’s a perfectly happy ending to this story…. for the dealer, for GM, and for the bank.